xf97/BiAn/README.md

 Limited by our technical level, the number of currently available tools and test cases, **BiAn** still has the following limitations:
 1. **BiAn** cannot handle the solFile that contains multiple contracts.
+2. **BiAn** cannot handle contracts that generate warnings at compile time.
+We use the local compiler (*solc*) to compile a contract.
+If a warning is generated when compiling the contract, the local compiler (*solc*) does not output the compilation result, which leads to errors in the following obfuscation steps.
-2. **BiAn** may run abnormally when it confuses a contract.
+3. **BiAn** may run abnormally when it confuses a contract.
 We welcome users to submit *bug* issues.

 ## Possible use
 We hope that **BiAn** can play a role in the following aspects: